NLnetLabs/rotonda-doc/manual/source/why.rst

 The specific required interaction of these components describe BGP's features, they boil down to:

-"Listening", a.k.a "passively speaking" BGP
+"Listening" or "Passively speaking" BGP
     - parsing BGP packets
     - opening and maintaining sessions with the BGP state machine

     This is the least amount of work a BGP function would need to do in order to be accepted as a functioning part of a network routed with BGP.
+Note that both the terms "listening" and "passively speaking" are colloquial, i.e. not mentioned anywhere in the RFCs.

-Keeping State in RIBs called
+"Keeping State in RIBs"
-    - `adj-RIB-in-pre/post`,
-    - `loc-RIB`
-    - `adj-RIB-out`
+    - storing incoming routes in "adj-RIB-in", "loc-RIB" and "adj-RIB-out"

-    In order for a BGP function to conform to an IETF standards-compliant "BGP speaker" it would have to feature these RIBs, at least, "logically" (again, you guessed it, RFC4271).
+    In order for a BGP function to conform to an IETF standards-compliant "BGP speaker" it would have to feature these RIBs, at least, "logically" (again, you guessed it, :RFC:`4271`).

 "Speaking" BGP
     - performing best-path selection
     - propagating routes to peers

-    Based on the contents of its RIB-ins and its configured policies, it should implement the best-path selection rules from RFC4271 and propagate the selected routes to its peers.
+    Based on the contents of its RIB-ins and its configured policies, it should implement the best-path selection rules from :RFC:`4271` and propagate the selected routes to its peers.

 These are the features which, if implemented correctly, allow for an